Encyclopaedia

 Compatibility and Cohabitation: Extreme caliber inclusion model: heavenly pairing exclusively only and uniquely to the masters of pelagic swimming at the surface at very high altitudes (Cyprichromis leptosoma species and suspended cousins).
 No conspecific shell-dweller in the running and categorically never introduced together with the large Frontosa from which they would be breakfasts.
 The rowdy rock fish (Malawi Mbuna and Julidochromis) would wear down their precarious isolation brutally bending their defensive quiet to crushed fins.

-Aquarium Reproduction: A comical and moving magic for passionate novices (Exclusive Shell Spawners, polygamous or solid).
+Aquarium Breeding: A comical and moving magic for passionate novices (Exclusive Shell Spawners, polygamous or solid).
 Attracted and fertilized, the little bride of the Brevis slides down to the blind and dark vortex at the last sealed spiral of the shell-house to paper it with tiny 3-millimeter pearls, and the majestic father, although limited by the format, will make a dam by sticking his head into the trapdoor to seal it from enemies while releasing the sperms.
 Together with the tiny and very numerous dark clones in the brood they will stroll peacefully on a tiny pasture escaping the world in the protected shell of the mother for 2-4 weeks in the absence of supplementary live food in the tank.

 Risks and Diseases: Lethality deriving from the reckless sediment management of the ignorant owner.
 Obstructions from sharp-cut sands will tear the swallowing of essential minerals and scrape the gills leading the brevis to infected bacterial pallor in soft waters (if not added with salts or plaster shells in the filter).
 Desert the shells and rot from lethal stress deprived of calcified homes.